miekg/redis/README.md

 information from an upstream and updating the cache, i.e. there is no (extra) coordination between those instances.

-There are two caches, one for positive and another for negative responses.

 ## Syntax

 ~~~ txt